-On successful completion of this course, student will be able to: Describe food safety problems and solution, microbial growth kinetic and measurement and intrinsic and extrinsic factors affecting the growth of microbes in foods; Identify microorganisms and their application in the food; Relate food spoilage during preparation, processing and storage to potential spoilage microorganisms; Differentiate the roles of bacteria, mycotoxin, viruses and parasites to foodborne diseases, and compare pathogens that cause infection and intoxication; Define and use the the principles of sanitation, heat treatment, irradiation, modified atmosphere, antimicrobial preservative and hurdle concept to control microbial growth; Define and use the principles of sampling and sample preparation in microbiological analysis and Evaluate the microbiologial quality of foods by qualitative and quantitative microbiological analyses.
+On successful completion of this course, student will be able to: Analyze food safety problems and solution, microbial growth kinetic and measurement and intrinsic and extrinsic factors affecting the growth of microbes in foods; Classify microorganisms and recognize their role in the food production; Distinguish the roles of bacteria, mycotoxin, viruses and parasites to foodborne diseases, and compare pathogens that cause infection and intoxication; Examine the use of sanitation, heat treatment, irradiation, modified atmosphere, antimicrobial preservative and hurdle concept to control microbial growth.

 - Introduction to Microbes in Foods;

 - Characteristic and Factors Influencing Microbial Growth;